ZijingMo/After_Graduation/DOM_Projects/Loan Calculator/ReadMe.md

 # Brief Introduction
-*This file introduces algorithm of loan calculator, methods of app.js and reference of index.html.
+*This file introduces algorithm of loan calculator, methods and usage of app.js, and reference of index.html.
 Programming language: Javascript.
 Source-code editor: Visual Studio Code*

 ## - Algorithm